 The museum conveniently omits almost all details of his reign of terror, focusing instead on the revolutionary spirit and Stalin’s leadership qualities (soft skills, if you will).

 The museum guides offer a similarly one-sided, heavily scripted commentary.
-I didn’t take to our hard-nosed guide, with a her sharp black bob and permanent grimace, but I wish I had talked to her more.
-(Here’s what happened when Rose (The Brave Dame) broke ranks and tried to strike up a conversation with her guide.)
+I didn’t take to our hard-nosed guide, with a her sharp black bob and permanent grimace, but I wish I had asked more questions.

 Inside the museum, small groups of tourists huddle fervently before reams of yellowed newspaper clippings and granulated black and white photos, squinting as they try to place the face of a young Joseph Stalin in the back row of a faded school photo.